saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 The role-refactor branch merge includes the following updates:

--   Refactors app role variables as follows ([breaking](#inventory-migration-guide "Manual migration required"){ .alert-link }):
+-   Refactors application role variables as follows ([breaking](#inventory-migration-guide "Manual migration required"){ .alert-link }):

-    -  [Override levels](../inventory/index.md#override-levels) are now clearly differentiated using the following naming conventions:
+    -  [Override scope](../inventory/index.md#override-scope) is now clearly differentiated using the following naming conventions:

         -   Variables that previously applied to all instances of a role (e.g. `sonarr_docker_image`) now only apply to the instance with the exact name (e.g. `sonarr`)